The terms in this part of the glossary are organized alphabetically. Note: Pop-up feature needs to be enabled for some links to work.

 A publication comprised of articles and devoted to research and scholarship in a specific discipline or field of knowledge.
 Articles undergo a rigorous review process before acceptance.
 See also Peer-reviewed

 Examples: The College Mathematics Journal, Ethnicity and Inequalities in Health and Social Care, Modern Fiction Studies

 In library research, using structured mechanisms such as a catalog, search engine, database, etc., either online or print-based, to find information relevant to a topic or project.
 Learn more about the Search Process.

 Software and programming created to retrieve information from a database, computer, or the Internet.

-Examples: Google, Yahoo, Bing, Milner Catalog, Academic Search Premier.
+Examples: Google, Yahoo, Bing, CW/Mars Catalog, Academic Search Premier.
 See also Database, Video: Choosing a Database, Tutorial: Video: Choosing the Best Web Source, Video: Beginning Research with Wikipedia/Google

 A combination of search terms and commands entered into a search engine's or database's search boxes.
 The combination you enter influences your results.
 Learn more about Searching and Refining Results.
 See also Search Terms, Search Strategy, Video: Refining Search Results, Tutorial: Choosing and Using Keywords

 "wind power" and bird mortality

 Example: 1) Selecting search terms that represent the main concepts of a research question or thesis statement.
 2) Select appropriate search engines or databases for the topic.
 3) Identify subject heading(s) from search results.